shellicar/reference-foundation/infrastructure/README.md

 ## deployment

-Ensure you have set the relevant environment variables in the root `.env` file located [here](../.env).
+Ensure you have set the relevant environment variables in the root `.env` file (located in the parent directory `../.env`).
+There is a `.env.example` available to rename and get started [here](../.env.example).

 |Name|Description|
 |-|-|